FlorentMoulon/Youtube-note-taker-script/files/prompts.md

 - Avoid overly general terms unless they are crucially important to the text's theme.
 - Maintain the original language of the text.
 - Respect carefully the limitation of {{max_nb_keyword}} keywords.
+- Do not include, in any case, twice the same keyword or key phrase.

 Output Structure:
 Your response should follow this exact structure: